 Day 3: We begin this day with a boat ride across the Sea of Galilee to visit the ruins of Capernaum.
 Next we visit the Church of the Multiplication of the Loaves and Fishes and the Chapel of the Primacy at Tabgha.
 Proceed to visit the Mount of Beatitudes, which commemorates the Sermon on the Mount (Mathew 5:1-12).
 After lunch visit Cana in Galilee where Jesus turned water into wine during a wedding feast, and we end our tour for the day at the Church of the Annunciation in Nazareth.
 Dinner and overnight in Galilee.

 Day 4: After breakfast we drive down through the Jordan Valley to the place of baptism for a visit and for renewal of baptismal vows if desired.
 Our next stop will be to the oldest city in the world, Jericho, and a visit to the Mount of Temptation on which our Lord was tempted 40 days and 40 nights.
 We shall also view Zacchaeus' tree, then proceed to Qumran where the Dead Sea Scrolls were discovered.
 We continue our drive on up through the Judean Wilderness to Jerusalem, and take a first glimpse of the city from the heights of Mt.
 Scopus before checking into our hotel.
 Dinner and overnight in Jerusalem.

-Day 6: After breakfast we will drive to St. Steven's Gate where we shall enter the old city and start our morning tour at the Crusader's church of St. Anne and the pool of the Bethesda.
-Continue to the tower of Antonia where Jesus was tried and the church of the flagellation from where we follow the Stations of the Cross ending inside the Basilica of the Holy Sepulcher.
+Day 6: After breakfast we will drive to St. Steven's Gate where we shall enter the old city and start our morning tour at the Crusader's Church of St. Anne and the pool of the Bethesda.
+Continue to the tower of Antonia where Jesus was tried and the Church of the Flagellation from where we follow the Stations of the Cross ending inside the Basilica of the Holy Sepulcher.
 After lunch we shall visit the last standing remnant of the ancient Temple at the Western (Wailing) Wall.
-Next and drive to Ein Karem, home of St. Elizabeth, and mother of John the Baptist to visit of the visitation and the church of St. John the Baptist.
+Next we drive to Ein Karem, home of St. Elizabeth, and mother of John the Baptist to visit the site of the visitation and the church of St. John the Baptist.
 Dinner and overnight in Jerusalem.

 Day 7: Fly to Rome.
 Check-in at your hotel.